TwingleMora/Full-Adder-VLSI/README.md

+The Behavioral model was wirrten in Verilog
-This project was made using Tanner EDA
+Schematic Design and Layout were implemented using Tanner EDA (S-Edit, L-Edit)